 The Indonesian government is pursuing ambitious goals in digitalisation with the digital economy as the key to Indonesia’s economic strength.
 Indonesia has a growing and innovative digital economy: It includes established corporations as well as a very dynamic start-up scene.
 Digital-savvy consumers and a well-developed ecosystem allow numerous young digital businesses to thrive in the country.

-In 2021, the Indonesian Ministry of Communications and Informatics (KOMINFO) published a "Digital Roadmap" for 2021-2024 as a strategic guide for the country's digital transformation.
+In 2021, the Indonesian Ministry of Communications and Informatics (MCI) published a "Digital Roadmap" for 2021-2024 as a strategic guide for the country's digital transformation.
 One goal is to provide equal access to quality telecommunication services.
 The roadmap is being implemented in four areas: Digital Society, Digital Infrastructure, Digital Economy and Digital Administration.

 Stay informed!
 To subscribe to the Digital Dialogues newsletter, enter your e-mail address here.
 Please also refer to our privacy notice.